 To move quickly in large development projects, developers know to use immutable artifacts so the build progresses exactly the same through testing, pre-production and production.
+But what is an artifact in DevOps?
+Essentially, it’s any file or set of files produced as part of the development process – these could be binaries, libraries, containers, or even documentation.
 An immutable package gives you the most confidence that the package that was tested is what will be deployed to production.

 It is the job of the build pipeline to create these immutable artifacts, with multiple types of artifacts available depending on what purpose it serves.
-Let’s go over the types of artifacts found in various DevOps pipelines.
+Read on as we provide a detailed answer to the common question “what is a build artifact?”

 An artifact is really just the output of a build of some sort.
 Too bad not all artifacts can be treated the same or things would be much easier.
 There are several kinds of build artifacts, each requiring different code and pipeline techniques to produce and then use in your deployments.
 Here are a few: